m-Dorrell/HandPoseToSpeech/README.md

 ## Accuracy

-Some hand poses are easier to detect than others, but all can be detected within ~3 attempts.
-This will be investigated further to determine how to differentiate similar hand signs.
+Some hand poses are easier to detect than others, but all can be detected.